Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-An experimental design that delivers on the advertiser's inference goal needs to address four issues, which we discuss in sequence below.
-All four are generated by the distinguishing feature of the AdX environment that the treatment $-$ ad-exposure $-$ can only be obtained by winning an RTB auction.
+A method that accomplishes the inference goal has to address four issues, which we discuss below.
+All four are generated by the distinguishing feature of the AdX environment that the treatment, exposure to the ad, can only be obtained by winning an auction.